Learn

 • Many females get their first period, although it can happen earlier.

-• Height growth slows back down to 2-3 inches per year.
+• Height growth slows down to 2-3 inches per year.

 • Pubic hair continues to grow thicker.